iBridges-for-iRODS/iBridges/docs/source/data_transfers.rst

 case where remote paths **have** to be encoded using :class:`ibridges.path.IrodsPath`, since iBridges otherwise has no way of knowing which of the two paths is remote and which is local.

-Synchronize from local to remote
+Synchronise from local to remote
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The code below shows how to synchronise from your local file system to iRODS.
 The data in iRODS will be updated.